Short Term UK Accommodation

 - Generator– centrally located the Generator has long been known for it’s party atmosphere.
 So if it’s a quiet stay you’re after don’t head here!

-- Palmers Lodge– a fabulous conversion of his Victorian grade II listed building, has received a substantial refurbishment to restore it to original condition.
+- Palmers Lodge– a fabulous conversion of his Victorian grade II listed building.
+It has received a substantial refurbishment to restore it to original condition.
 Offers free WI-FI throughout.

 - Holland House – situated in a great location near Victoria station and overlooking the pretty Ecclestone Square gardens, this hostel has a gym, free Wifi and bike storage.